 continue to take a variety of actions at a time and place of our

 choosing, some of which will not be publicised."
+A US official added: "By imposing costs on the Russian

-A US official added: "By imposing costs on the Russian diplomats in the United States, by denying them access to the two facilities, we hope the Russian government reevaluates its own actions."
+diplomats in the United States, by denying them access to the two

+facilities, we hope the Russian government reevaluates its own actions."
 It was understood that Russia's ambassador to the United States, Sergei Kislyak, will not be one of those expelled.
+It comes after the the CIA and FBI concluded that Russia was

-It comes after the the CIA and FBI concluded that Russia was responsible for hacking the Democratic Party and releasing embarrassing emails with the intention of helping Mr Trump to win the White House.
+emails with the intention of helping Mr Trump to win the White House.

 Russia has repeatedly